sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 You can check current status, start and stop the monitoring by reading from and writing to the ``monitor_on`` file.
 Writing ``on`` to the file starts DAMON to monitor the target processes with the attributes.
 Writing ``off`` to the file stops DAMON.
-DAMON also stops if every target processes is be terminated.
+DAMON also stops if every target processes is terminated.
 Below example commands turn on, off, and check status of DAMON::

     # cd <debugfs>/damon